Enabling all children and young people with dyslexia to thrive

-The Dyslexia Outreach Team is staffed by 5 experienced teachers, all of whom hold specialist qualifications for teaching and assessing pupils with dyslexia and/or literacy difficulties.
+The Dyslexia Outreach Team (DOT) is staffed by 5 experienced teachers, all of whom hold specialist qualifications for teaching and assessing pupils with dyslexia and/or literacy difficulties.

 The team works in partnership with all schools across Suffolk to improve outcomes for learners who have significant literacy difficulties.